suresh-chandran-pulikkal/Resume-latex-code/README.md

 git push
 ```
 License
-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the Non commercial License - see the LICENSE-NC file for details.